Freeland Chamber of Commerce

 Admission: $5.00 adults / Children 16 and under FREE Admission

 Meerkerk Gardens is a beautiful place to visit any time of year.
 Ten acres of display gardens surrounded by 43 acres of woodland preserve.
 Enjoy hundreds of rhododendrons & azaleas as well as exotic trees from all over the world.
 Stroll along easy walking trails and take in the beautiful views all year long.
 Dogs on leash are always welcome.

 Oak Harbor Music Festival

 The Oak Harbor Music Festival is held Friday, Saturday and Sunday before Labor Day in Historic Downtown Oak Harbor.
-This year the dates are Sept 2-3-4.
+The 2019 festival runs from August 30 through September 1.
 There are two main stages with over 30 bands playing throughout the festival featuring all types of musical genre.
 With two beer gardens, a variety of food vendors and sidewalk cafes there is plenty of food and drink for everyone.
 Enjoy the arts and crafts vendors as you stroll from one stage to the other.
+Admission is free.

 Orca Network/Langley Whale Center

 Orca Network – Connecting whales and people in the Pacific Northwest.
 Projects include the Whale Sighting Network, Educational Programs, the Central Puget Sound Marine Mammal Stranding Network, the campaign to retire Lolita/Tokitae, the last survivor of the orcas captured in Penn Cove, and the Langley Whale Center.
 The Langley Whale Center is open Thursday – Sunday, 11 am – 5 pm.
 Come learn about the whales and marine mammals of the Salish Sea, check out books from our Marine Lending Library, watch films and talk to our volunteer docents.
 Check out our great gift shop before you leave!